jataware/jdr/README.md

    - [SERP](https://serpapi.com/) for search
    - [JINA Reader](https://r.jina.ai/) for page scraping

-### "Double-Checking"
+### Double-Checking

-The only "fancy" thing we do is ["double-checking"](./jdr/agents/tool_call_agent.py#L148) - after the agent answers a question, we have it review it's work and make sure it didn't make a stupid mistake or obviously hallucinate.
-This is a apparently a common failure mode - we observe that "double-checking" boosts performance substantially (e.g. 6 percentage point boost on FRAMES).
+The only non-standard thing we do is ["double-checking"](./jdr/agents/tool_call_agent.py#L148) - after the agent answers a question, we have it review its work and make sure it didn't make a stupid mistake or obviously hallucinate.
+We observe this to be a common failure mode - the LLM forgets something it saw previously in context, or skips a tool call and hallucinates the result.
+Double-checking boosts performance substantially (e.g. 6 percentage point boost on FRAMES).

 ## Installation